artificialsolutions/teneo-web-chat/README.md

 #### Engine JSON

-The JSON that should be included in the `teneowebchat` output parameter should look as follows:
+The JSON that should be included in the `teneowebclient` output parameter should look as follows:

 ``` json
 {